-The Bank is a leading private sector bank and financial services company in India offering a wide range of products and services to corporate and retail customers through a variety of delivery channels.
-The Bank commenced operations in April 1994 and as of 30 August 2006 had a network of 468 branches and extension counters and 2000 ATMs spread over 258 cities and towns in India.
+The Bank is a one of the leading private sector bank and financial services company in India offering a wide range of products and services to corporate and retail customers through a variety of delivery channels.
+The Bank commenced operations in April 1994 and as of 31 December 2006 had a network of 500 branches including extension counters (excluding two overseas offices) and 2196 ATMs spread over cities and towns in India.
 Since commencing operations in April 1994 we have grown both in terms of its physical network of branches, extension counters and ATMs, as well as in terms of the size of asset base.
 As of 31 March 2006, the total assets of the Bank were Rs.
 49731 crores, an increase from Rs.
 37743 crores as of 31 March 2005.
 In fiscal year 2006 the Bank posted a 45% increase in net profit of Rs.
 485 crores (Rs.
 335 crores, fiscal year 2005).
 The Bank's net interest margin has increased from 2.09% in fiscal year 2003 to 2.85% in fiscal year 2006.